5 Essential Tips to Passing Your Microsoft Audit, Even If You Find a Mistake

 Even after providing heaping piles of documentation, some users still get negative feedback from Microsoft.
 This isn’t necessarily because their documentation was incorrect.
 Microsoft has extensive records on each of their users.
 Sometimes, they’ll find a decommissioned server under your name and ask for documentation.
 In those instances, you’ll need to work with them to show the server is no longer in use.

-4. Steer Clear Of Illegal Software
+4. Steer Clear of Illegal Software

 Occasionally, we’ll come across businesses that are using illegal software or “crack” tools to gain illegal access to Microsoft software.
 Don’t put you or your business in this situation.
 Microsoft will discover the software and prosecute your business.